glynester/cv/README.md

 Access to client sites is via Teamviewer, Remote Desktop and VPN.<br><br>
 <b>Main projects/achievements and tasks:</b><br>
 <ul>
    <li>Major changes (full stack) made to the Restaurant Ordering System SQL tables reflecting an improved way of storing bill items in the database.
 Additional features added to the software such as ability to create a restaurant tab, which can be converted to a restaurant table.
 Cosmetic changes  also made to greatly improve the look of the product (html and css).
 The system has a React front end, Java API backend and a SQL database.
+Changes were also required for the amended restaurant app to integrate with the till app.
 All changes designed and built by me.
    <li>Monitoring system set up to extract key data from client database systems using SQL Server Agent tasks and send it by mail as csv attachments to a dedicated mailbox.
 The data is then extracted and summarised on a dashboard webpage to highlight problems early.
 Built using the MS Outlook REST API, Javascript and nodejs.
 The whole system was designed and built by me from scratch.
    <li>Changes made to Visitor Management software (Java full stack) to make it easier for a visitor to use and improvements made to admin side of the software.
+Changes made to the checking in process to record more specific location.
+All changed identified, proposed and developed by me.
    <li>Compiled extract files (based on client spec) of cash register transactions from the client's till transactions database and placed these in a network drive for the client's system to pick up and input to their own accounting system.
    <li>Extensive work with SQL Server databases including tables, queries, views, stored procedures, SQL Server mail, SQL Server Agent, database replication, restoration and backup.
    <li>Building and deploying updated software to client sites.